The Start of a Rare, Specialized Agribusiness Investment Banking Firm

 Chris’s credibility and reputation in agribusiness has grown over multiple decades through a varied, ever-evolving career path.

-His love for, and knowledge in, the agricultural industry began in his younger days, working as a Texas ranch hand to help fund his education while attending Texas A&M University’s College of Agriculture and Life Sciences for both his B.S.
+His love for, and knowledge in, the agricultural industry began in his younger days, working as a Texas ranch hand and commodity broker’s assistant to help fund his education while attending Texas A&M University’s College of Agriculture and Life Sciences for both his B.S.
 (Agricultural Economics) and M.S.
 (Rangeland Ecology & Management) degrees and competing on the Texas A&M rodeo team.

 After finishing his military service in the U.S. Marine Corps and the Marine Corps Reserve, Chris launched his private-sector career working for agricultural consultancies, brokerages, and storied agribusiness [John] Deere & Co.
 During this time, Chris also continued his studies with the Working Professional MBA program at the University of Texas at Austin.

-Prior to graduation, Chris turned to Wall Street, working and consulting for private equity and hedge funds, as well as the investment banks of Morgan Stanley and Société Générale (Soc Gen) in New York City; the latter of which where he was named Head of Agricultural Commodities Research.
+Prior to graduation, Chris turned to Wall Street, working and consulting for private equity and hedge funds, as well as the investment banks of Morgan Stanley and Société Générale (Soc Gen) in New York City, the latter of which is where he was named Head of Agricultural Commodities Research.

-While at Soc Gen, he more than doubled the bank’s agricultural commodities coverage providing price forecasts for 13 commodities, backed up investment banking teams with robust knowledge and insight that informed M&A deals, financing packages, and valuations, and contributed to the development and marketing of new commodity index investment banking products with Soc Gen’s structured products group.
+While at Soc Gen, he more than doubled the bank’s agricultural commodities coverage providing price forecasts for 13 commodities, backed up investment banking teams with robust knowledge and insight that informed M&A deals, financing packages, and valuations, and contributed to the development and marketing of new commodity index investment banking products.
 His global macroeconomic view of agribusiness provided Soc Gen’s clients with a holistic perspective on the interconnections between agriculture and “outside markets.”

 Chris is Series 7, 63, and 79 licensed.